 Quasi-external transactions are accounted for as revenues and expenditures.
-Transactions that constitute reimbursements to a fund for expenditures initially made from it that are properly applicable to another fund are recorded as expenditures in the reimbursing fund and as reductions of expenditures in the fund that is reimbursed.
+Transactions that constitute reimbursements to a fund for expenditures initially made from it that are properly applicable to another fund are recorded as expenditures in the reimbursing fund and as revenues in the fund that is reimbursed.
 All other interfund transactions are reported as transfers.